Encouraging SSI Recipients to Self-Report Wage Changes

 What was the challenge?

-Under the Supplemental Security Income (SSI) program, recipients are required to report to SSA any changes in circumstances, including a change in income, that could affect their eligibility in the program or the amount of their monthly payment.
-In order to reduce improper payments, SSA aimed to encourage more accurate and timely reporting of changes in wages among SSI recipients.
+Under the Supplemental Security Income (SSI) program, recipients are required to report to SSA any changes in circumstances, including a change in earnings, that could affect their eligibility in the program or the amount of their monthly payment.
+In order to reduce improper payments, SSA aimed to encourage more accurate and timely reporting of changes in earnings among SSI recipients.

 What was the program change?